robertorcosta/azure-docs.pt-br/articles/active-directory/develop/scenario-web-app-sign-user-sign-in.md

 # <a name="java"></a>[Java](#tab/java)

-No quickstart Java, o URI de redirecionamento pós-logout exibe apenas a página index.html.
+No início rápido do Java, o URI de redirecionamento pós-Logout apenas exibe a página index. html.

 # <a name="python"></a>[Python](#tab/python)

-No quickstart python, o URI de redirecionamento pós-logout exibe apenas a página index.html.
+No início rápido do Python, o URI de redirecionamento pós-Logout apenas exibe a página index. html.

 ---

 ## <a name="protocol"></a>Protocolo

-Se você quiser saber mais sobre a saída de inscrição, leia a documentação do protocolo disponível no [Open ID Connect](./v2-protocols-oidc.md).
+Se você quiser saber mais sobre a saída, leia a documentação do protocolo disponível em [Open ID Connect](./v2-protocols-oidc.md).

 ## <a name="next-steps"></a>Próximas etapas